 Video here for now: Instagram video by John Mueller • Sep 20, 2016 at 11:21pm UTC

-Build in progress - my goal is to have a mill style CNC machine that is tailored to fit on my workbench and still give me enough room to work around on it (soldering station, glue up, grinding, clamping, and more are done on this workbench).
+Calling the build done as the OpenBuilds team built a nice mill that is fairly close to this old build. - my goal is to have a mill style CNC machine that is tailored to fit on my workbench and still give me enough room to work around on it (soldering station, glue up, grinding, clamping, and more are done on this workbench).

 I am using some custom pieces from Chris Laidlaw, but you can certainly use stock OB parts.
 I have a few more pieces that I will pass to him to make, and I will update this build along the way.

 For now this build log is a rough draft, and I do tend to follow a build by hand model and then go back to figure out all the parts I used.

 On a side note, I do have a good quality 3D printer farm with FDM and soon an SLA machine.
 I would be more than happy to print things, and am working on a few OB related parts.

 I am using C-Beam for the X/Y and Z, Nema 23 steppers along with a Mach 3 setup will be in the build (Gecko driver).
 MPG to control the axis, but I do want to consider manual knobs as well.
 It is what I am currently most comfortable with, so I just stuck with that.
 Certainly anyone could use the OB listed steppers and drivers boards.

 Thanks for looking, I will probably be a bit slow to add updates but I will try to squeeze in time between orders to get the machine fully running and updated here.